tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/language-support.md

  Some developers might prefer the more familiar, simple, open-source solution of Lucene.
 Lucene language analyzers are faster, but the Microsoft analyzers have advanced capabilities, such as lemmatization, word decompounding (in languages like German, Danish, Dutch, Swedish, Norwegian, Estonian, Finish, Hungarian, Slovak) and entity recognition (URLs, emails, dates, numbers).
 If possible, you should run comparisons of both the Microsoft and Lucene analyzers to decide which one is a better fit.

+  > [!Tip]
+ > The [Search Analyzer Demo](http://alice.unearth.ai/) provides side-by-side comparison of results produced by the standard Lucene analyzer, Lucene's English language analyzer, and Microsoft's English natural language processor.
+For each search input you provide, results from each analyzer are displayed in adjacent panes.

  **How they compare**

  The Lucene analyzer for English extends the standard analyzer.
 It removes possessives (trailing 's) from words, applies stemming as per Porter Stemming algorithm, and removes English stop words.

  In comparison, the Microsoft analyzer performs lemmatization instead of stemming.
-This means it can handle inflected and irregular word forms much better what results in more relevant search results [(watch module 7 of Azure Search MVA presentation for more details)](https://channel9.msdn.com/Series/Adding-Microsoft-Azure-Search-to-Your-Websites-and-Apps/07).
+This means it can handle inflected and irregular word forms much better what results in more relevant search results

  Indexing with Microsoft analyzers is on average two to three times slower than their Lucene equivalents, depending on the language.
 Search performance should not be significantly affected for average size queries.

- > [!Tip]
- > The [Search Analyzer Demo](http://alice.unearth.ai/) provides side-by-side comparison of results produced by the standard Lucene analyzer, Lucene's English language analyzer, and Microsoft's English natural language processor.
-For each search input you provide, results from each analyzer are displayed in adjacent panes.

  **Configuration**